riseupalex/CitComAI-Hub.github.io/docs/services/waste_collection.md

 !!! info
     This feature is still a work in progress.
 Thus, it is not available right now.

 In addition to the waste collection optimization, the service will include a prediction of waste containers filling level.
-The generated data from the AI service will be accessible following MIM1 and MIM2 recomendations.
+The generated data from the AI service will be accessible following MIM1 and MIM2 recommendations.

 ## Track and status of known problems
 - [X] Openroute optimization service has a maximum limit of 70 locations.
 This can be solved by [deploying your own Openroute instance](https://giscience.github.io/openrouteservice/getting-started).